pnordahl/monorail/README.md

 -show checkpoint deletion

 -show ci example of `monorail run -c prep check build unit-test integration-test package && monorail checkpoint update` is useful for something like CI; only update the checkpoint if all commands for all affected targets succeed`
+- add note about uses working for non-target paths as well

 -give recommended usage of commands, e.g. checking if output from command already exists (like if target signature is the same)
 -give recommended usage in ci (e.g. run branch builds on virts with a persistent volume, so that subsequent runs can use cached artifacts)